eugomin/ARES-GT/README.md

   1) Any sequence with two or more mismatches in seed sequence is discarded.
   2) Any sequence with less mismatches (in all 20 nt target sequence) than a user defined threshold is selected as a possible off-target.

-Parameters in Command Line.
-An identifier precedes the value of the parameter, separated by a white space:

-  "f1" Precedes Name of the file with the DNA sequences in fasta format to be analysed searching for CRISPR targets.
-  "f2" Precedes Name of the file that contains the list of files with the reference genome "L0" Precedes Threshold of global mismatches when number of mismatches in seed sequence in zero.
-  "L1" Precedes Threshold of global mismatches when number of mismatches in seed sequence in one.
-  "ENZ" Precedes identification of endonuclease to be used: Cas9 or Cas12a "NAG" Precedes "Yes" or "No", indicating is sequences with PAM "NAG" must be taken into account as possible off-targets

 Using low or high values for L0 and L1 has influence in the determination of the "optimal" candidates.
 High values increase the number of possible off-targets to be teaken into account, thus all optimal candidates would be very specific and with very low probability of off-target mutations, but it can also happens that no optimal candidates are detected with those parameters.